The Bankrate promise

 Maximize your credit history

+Lenders rely on your credit history as a glimpse into what kind of borrower you are.
+It functions a lot like a report card.
 The longer your history of making payments on time and keeping your debt under control, the better your credit score.
 If you’re just starting to build credit or are recovering from recent financial difficulties, however, your history is often limited.
 Help jump-start your credit score by reporting as much data as possible — from rent and student loan payments to vehicle and personal loan details.

 By making on-time payments, keeping an eye on your debt-to-credit ratio and considering options such as taking out a credit-builder or personal loan, reporting alternative credit data or applying for a secured credit option, you can get your credit rating back on track.